kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 thinking in terms of zero-indexed sequences.

 Now consider our recursive definition, *fib(n)*.
 It's *pure math*: concise, precise, elegant.
-And because we've written in a functional language, we can even run it if we wish.
+And because we've written it in a functional language, we can even run it.
 However, it might not give us the performance we require.
 An imperative program, by constrast, is *code*.
-It's almost like it's encrypted.
-It's certainly often cryptic.
-But it can be very efficient when run.
+It's cryptic but it can be very efficient when run.

 To get a sense of performance diferences, consider the evaluation of each of two programs to compute *fib(5)*: our functional program and an imperative one that we will develop in this chapter.

-Start with the imperative program.
+Consider the imperative program.
 If the argument, *n*, is either zero or one, the answer is just returned.
 If *n >= 2* an answer has to be computed.
-In this case, the program will repeatedly add together the previous two values of the function, starting with *0* and *1*, to obtain the next one until it computes the result for $n$.
+In this case, the program will repeatedly add together the previous two values of the function, starting with *0* and *1*, until it computes the result for *n*.
 The program returns that value.

 For a given value of *n*, what is the cost of computing an answer?
-It's easy to see that the cost will be dominated by the work done inside the loop body; and on each iteration of the loop, a fixed amount of work is done; so it's not a bad idea to use the number of loop body executions as a measure of the cost of computing an answer for an argument, *n*.
+The cost will be dominated by the work done inside the loop body; and on each iteration of the loop, a fixed amount of work is done; so it's not a bad idea to use the number of loop body executions as a measure of the cost of computing an answer for an argument, *n*.

 So, what does it cost to compute *fib(5)*?
-Well, we need to execute it the loop body to compute *fib(i)* for values of *i* of *2, 3, 4,* and *5*.
+Well, we need to execute the loop body to compute *fib(i)* for values of *i* of *2, 3, 4,* and *5*.
 It thus takes *4* loop body iterations to compute *fib(5)*.
 To compute the 10th element requires that the loop body execute for *i* in the range of *[2, 3, ..., 10]*.
 That's nine iterations.
 It's easy to see that for any value of *n*, the cost to compute *fib(n)* will be *n-1* loop body iterations.
+We can compute the *100,000th* Fibonacci number by running a simple loop body *about* that many times.
+On a modern computer, the computation will be completed very quickly.

 The functional program, on the other hand, is evaluated by repeated evaluation of nested recursive function applications until base cases are reached.
-Let's think about the cost of evaluation for increasing values of $n$ and try to see a pattern.
+Let's think about the cost of evaluation for increasing values of *n* and try to see a pattern.
 We'll measure computational complexity now in terms of the number of function evaluations (rather than loop bodies executed) required to produce a final answer.

-To compute *fib(0)* or *fib(1)* requires just *1* function evaluation, the first call to the function, as these are base cases requiring no further recursion.
+To compute *fib(0)* or *fib(1)* requires just *1* function evaluation (the first and only call to the function), as these are base cases requiring no further recursion.
 To compute *fib(2)* however requires *3* evalations of *fib*: one for each of *fib(1)* and *fib(0)* plus the evaluation of the top-level function.
-The relationship between *n* and the number of function evaluations currently looks like this: :math:`\{ (0,1), (1,1), (2,3), ... \}.`
+The relationship between *n* and the number of function evaluations currently looks like this:
+:math:`\{ (0,1), (1,1), (2,3), ... \}.` The first element of each pair
+is *n* and the second element is the cost to compute *fib(n)*.

 What about when *n* is *3*?
-Computing this requires answers for *fib(2)*, which by the resuts we just computed costs *3* evaluations, and for *fib(1)*, which costing *1*, for a total of *5* evaluations including the top-level evaluation.
-Computing *fib(4)* requires that we compute *fib(3)* and *fib(2)*, costing *5 + 3*, or *8* evaluations, plus one for a total of 9.
+Computing this requires answers for *fib(2)*, which by the resuts we just computed costs *3* evaluations, and for *fib(1)*, which costs *1*, for a total of *5* evaluations including the top-level evaluation.
+Computing *fib(4)* requires that we compute *fib(3)* and *fib(2)*, costing *5 + 3*, or *8* evaluations, plus the original, top-level call, for a total of 9.
 For *fib(5)* we need *9* + *5*, or *14* plus one more, making *15* evaluations.
-The relation of cost to $n$ (the problem size) is now like this: :math:`\{ (0,1), (1,1), (2,3), (3,5), (4,9), (5, 15), ... \}.`
+The relation of cost to *n* (the problem size) is now like this: :math:`\{
+(0,1), (1,1), (2,3), (3,5), (4,9), (5, 15), ... \}.`

-It reasonably easy to see that in general, the number of evaluations needed to evaluate *fib(i+1)* is the sum of the numbers required to evaluate *fib(i)* plus the number to evaluate *fib(i-1)* plus *1.*
+In general, the number of evaluations needed to evaluate *fib(i+1)* is the sum of the numbers required to evaluate *fib(i)* plus the number to evaluate *fib(i-1)* plus *1.* If we use *C* to represent the cost function, then we could say, :math:`C(n) = C(n-1) + C(n-2) + 1`.
+This kind of function is called a recurrence relation, and there are clever ways to solve such functions to determine what function *C* me be.
+Of course we can also write a recursive function to compute *C(n)*, if we need only to compute it for relatively small values of *n*.

-Now that we see the formula, we can quickly compute the following values of cost as a function of *n*.
+Now that we have the formula, we can quickly compute the costs to compute *fib(n)* for numerous values of *n*.
 The number of evaluations needed to compute *fib(6)* is *15 + 9 + 1*, i.e., 25.
 For *fib(7)* it's *41*.
-For *fib(8), *67*; for *fib(9), 109*; for *fib(10), 177*;l and for
+For *fib(8), *67*; for *fib(9), 109*; for *fib(10), 177*;
-*fib(11), 286* function evaluations.
-The cost measured by the number of function evaluations is growing much more quickly than $n$ itself.
+and for *fib(11), 286* function evaluations.

+One thing is clear: The cost to compute the *n'th* Fibonacci number, as measured by the number of function evaluations, using our beautiful functional program, is growing much more quickly than *n* itself, and indeed it is growing faster and faster as *n* increases.
+We would say the cost is *super-linear*, whereas with our imperative program, the number of loop body interations grows *linearly* in *n*.

-With our imperative program, the number of loop body interations grows *linearly* in *n*.
-We could say that the computational cost of running the imperative program to compute *fib(n)*, let's call it *cost(n), is *n+1*.
-How does the cost of the pure functional program compare?
-One thing to notice is that the cost of computing a Fibonacci element using our iterative approach is related to the Fibonacci sequence itself!
+How exactly does the cost of the pure functional program compare?
+One thing to notice is that the cost of computing a Fibonacci element with our functional program is related to the Fibonacci sequence itself!
 The first two values in the *cost* sequence are *1* and *1*, and each subsequence element is the sum of the previous two *plus 1*.
 It's not exactly the Fibonacci sequence, but it turns out to grow at a very similar rate.
-The Fibonacci sequence, and thus also the cost of computing it recursively, grows at an *exponential* rate in *n*, with an exponent of about *1.6*.
-Increasing *n* by *1* doesn't quite double the cost of computing *fib(n)*, but it does multiply it by a factor of about *1.6*.
+The Fibonacci sequence, thus also the cost of computing it recursively, grows at what turns out to be a rate *exponential* in *n*, with an exponent of about *1.6*.
+Increasing *n* by *1* doesn't just add a little to the cost; it almost doubles it (multiplying it by a factor of *1.6*).

 No matter how small the exponent, exponential functions eventually grow very large very quickly.
-In fact, in the limit, any exponential function (with any exponent greater than one) grows faster than any polynomial function no matter how high in rank and no matter how large the coefficients.
-The exponential-in-*n* cost of our beautiful but inefficient functional program grows vastly faster than the linear cost of our ugly but efficient imperative program as we increase *n*.
-For any reasonably large value of *n* (like 1000), it will be highly impractical to use the pure functional program, computation, whereas the imperative program will run quickly for values of $n$ in the billions.
+In fact, in the limit, any exponential function (with any exponent greater than one) grows faster than any polynomial function no matter how high in rank and no matter how large its coefficients are.
+The exponential-in-*n* cost of our beautiful but inefficient functional program grows far faster than the cost of our ugly but efficient imperative program as we increase *n*.
+For any even modestly large value of *n* (e.g., greater than 50 or so), it will be impractical to use the pure functional program, whereas the imperative program will run quickly for values of *n* in the millions.
+What eventually slows it down is not the number of additions that it has to do but the sizes of the numbers that it has to add.

-You can already see that the cost to compute *fib(n)* recursively for values of *n* larger than just ten or so is vastly greater than the cost to compute it iteratively.
-The math (the recursive definition clear but inefficient.
-The program is efficient, but woefully not transparent as to its function.
+You can already see that the cost to compute *fib(n)* recursively for values of *n* larger than just ten or so is much greater than the cost to compute it iteratively.
+Our mathematical/functional definition is clear but inefficient.
+The imperative program is efficient, but not at all transparent as to its function.
 We need the latter program for practical computation.
-But how do we ensure that hard to understand imperative code flawlessly implements the same function that we expressed so elegantly in mathematical logic and its computational expression in pure functional programming?
+But how do we ensure that hard to understand imperative code implements the same function that we expressed so elegantly in mathematical logic?

 We address such problems by combining a few ideas.
-First, we use logic to express *declarative* specifications that precisely define *what* a given imperative program must do, an in particular what results it must return as a function of the arguements it received.
+First, we use logic, including functional programming, to express *declarative* specifications that precisely define *what* a given imperative program must do, and in particular what results it must return as a function of the arguements it received, without saying how the computation should be done.

-We can use functions defined in the pure functional programming style as specifications, e.g., as giving the mathematical definition of the *factorial* function that an imperative program is meant to implement.
+We can use functions defined in the pure functional programming style as parts of specifications, e.g., as giving a mathematical definition of the *factorial* function that an imperative program will then have to implement.

 Second, we implement the specified program in an imperative language in a way that supports logical reasoning about its behavior.
-What kind of support is needed to facilitate logical reasoning is broached in this chapter.
 For example, we have to specify not only the desired relationship between argument and result values, but also how loops are designed to work in our code; and we need to design loops in ways that make it easier to explain in formal logic how they do what they are meant to do.

 Finally, we use logical proofs to *verify* that the program satisifies its specification.
+Later in this course, we'll see how to produce those proofs ourselves.
+For now we'll be satisfied to let Dafny generate them for us!

 We develop these idea in this chapter.
 First we explain how formal specifications in mathematical logic for imperative programs are often